Patrick Gaspard: Post-ambassadorship career

 In September 2017, Gaspard replaced Chris Stone as president of the Open Society Foundations.
 Gaspard served in this capacity until December 2020, when he was replaced by Mark Malloch Brown, a British Lord, Baron, and diplomat.
 Following the 2020 presidential election, media outlets reported that Gaspard was under consideration for the role of Secretary of Labor.
 However, this position was instead filled by Boston Mayor Marty Walsh.
 In the early stages of the 2021 New York City mayoral election, Gaspard reportedly advised Maya Wiley on her campaign.

 On June 30, 2021, liberal think tank Center for American Progress (CAP) announced that Gaspard would become its President and CEO, replacing Neera Tanden who left to become an advisor to Joe Biden.
 Politico described Gaspard's new role as "powerful," due to the Biden administration's close ties to CAP.

-In May 2024, Gaspard forcefully defended the right of United States university students to protest the growing humanitarian crisis in Gaza during the Gaza war.
+In May 2024, Gaspard defended the right of United States university students to protest the growing humanitarian crisis in Gaza during the Gaza war.